-This unit will provide students with an overview of programming and its role in problem solving and strategies for designing solutions to programming problems with reference to the Java programming language.
-Beginning with the fundamental characteristics of computers and how they represent information, the unit will develop concepts of data types, declarations (of the data a program will use), expressions (calculations), statements (actions) and text-based input and output.
-Building on these low-level constructs the unit will examine ways to manage the complexity in a program with control structures, block structure, methods (functions) and their parameters, culminating in the high-level organisational mechanisms of classes and objects.
-Students will have the opportunity to explore advanced topics such as error handling using exceptions and recursion.
+This unit introduces fundamental programming skills, developing students' ability to think algorithmically to solve problems and to express their ideas in well-constructed Python code.
+Beginning with the fundamental characteristics of computers and how they represent information, the unit develops the concepts of data types, variables, expressions (calculations), statements (actions), and text-based input and output.
+Building on these low-level constructs, the unit examines ways to manage program complexity with control structures (for making decisions), functions and their parameters, built-in and custom data structures, and higher-level organisational mechanisms such as modules.
+Students will have the opportunity to explore advanced topics such as error handling and recursion.

 |Unit name||Programming Fundamentals|

 |College/School||College of Sciences and Engineering

 |Coordinator||Doctor Lawrence Sambrooks|

 |Delivered By||University of Tasmania and Third Party(ies): ECA|

 |Location||Study period||Attendance options||Available to|

 |ECA Melbourne||Semester 1||On-Campus||International|

 - International students

 Enrolment in units available at ECA Melbourne, Hong Kong Universal Ed, and Shanghai Ocean University is only available to eligible students studying at those corresponding locations.